Marina di Bibbona

 Marina di Bibbona is a coastal town, a frazione of the municipality of Bibbona, in Tuscany, Italy.

 Marina di Bibbona is situated on the Tuscan Riviera, also known as the Costa degli Etruschi, on the coast of the Tyrrhenian Sea.

+Attractions

 The town has developed next to the Fort of Bibbona, a defensive tower built by the Grand Duchy of Tuscany in the second part of the 18th century.